mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 To seed this process, I had entered a question sent by Mark and Ed into the page, and written a response on behalf of the aliens.

-Dan and Toby also received help and reference that too.

-Dan makes an observation that the way of completing the task using case rather than if then statements was not optimal in this learning environment and so asks to change it.
+Dan and Toby also received help from the aliens to implement a pattern of creating random movement in their pac-man clone game.
+For this pair, the process of reading code answers gives the parent opportunity to deconstruct the code in detail to explore coding concepts.
+In later discussion, the fiction on of the alien source is maintained as Dan suggests a modification to improve code readability.
+"Mick, do you think the aliens would mind if we get rid of the switch statement and replace it with some if-thens?
+They're just showing off these aliens aren't they?"

-The process of writing down a request in a chat potentially addresses the barriers to asking a group email group for help noted in the previous chapter by distancing the process - you are asking in role.
-The process also mirrors professional practices in that asking a written question to overcome a coding snags.
+The process of writing down a request in a chat potentially addresses the barriers to asking fellow group members in an email group for help noted in the previous chapter by distancing the process - ADD TO DESIGN - you are asking in role.
+The process also mirrors professional practices in that asking a written question to overcome a coding snags thus building experience of using technical terms.

-The full transcript of vignette 4.1.b  gives an overview of the different kinds of documentation and highlighting the support for code patching process.

 <!-- and attempting to shift patterns of working from printed sheets to working online This was partly to be able to capture how participants interacted with documentation more easily as I would be able to review it on their screen in captured data.  -->

-MOVE LATER
-Not all participants engaged with written tutorials.
-This observation is supported by research which encourages varied approaches beyond instruction-based approaches.  [@dietz_design_2021; @resnick_coding_2020].
-[SEE LIT REVIEW ON NON-TUTORIAL PEDAGOGIES].
-Written instructions provide barriers of literacy and change of habit explored in previous studies [@blunden2014seeking] which explore linking to written instructions within the drama frame provides greater incentive to engage in this way.

 ### Observations on playful chat with the alien sessions